vanslly/material/docs/guides/COMMIT_LEVELS.md

   * Includes: [Naomi Black](@naomiblack), [Thomas Burleson](@thomasburleson), [Jeremy Elbourn](@jelbourn)
   * May review PRs
     * ThomasBurleson is the primary PR reviewer
-    * Should perform confirm Karma test pass
+    * Should confirm Karma tests pass
     * Should squash as need
     * Should ensure the PR is closed when the merge finishes.